top of page

 • Teachers help students learn social skills and handle emotions in healthy ways

-• Families and staff make decisions together
+• Families and teachers make decisions together

 • School buildings serve the whole community for lifelong learning